rishichirchi/SummUp/README.md

 ## Project Overview

-In MoodPulse, two users can chat with each other in real time using WebSocket communication managed by a Spring Boot backend.
+In SummUp, two users can chat with each other in real time using WebSocket communication managed by a Spring Boot backend.
 Each message is analyzed for sentiment by a Go-based microservice, which returns the current mood of the conversation.
 This sentiment feedback is displayed in the Flutter app, allowing users to get a visual representation of the chat's emotional state through emojis and suggestions to uplift the mood.

 ## Features